Do I Have a Medical Malpractice Case?

 Patients harmed in the course of receiving treatment or care from a doctor, nurse, medical technician or other health care provider may wonder: “Do I have a medical malpractice case?”

-At The Law Offices of Jeffrey S. Glassman, our Boston medical malpractice attorneys are dedicated to helping answer that question.
+At Jeffrey Glassman Injury Lawyers, our Boston medical malpractice attorneys are dedicated to helping answer that question.
 We understand these cases are often complex, the burden of proof on the plaintiff’s shoulders is substantial and the filing requirements are extensive.

 We must note that most health care providers strive every day to offer patients the best care.
 There are times when things go horribly wrong, and it does not necessarily mean there are grounds for a medical malpractice lawsuit.